← All Blogs

 Microsoft

-Microsoft has consistently ranked high among companies with best CSR programs over the past few years.
-They’re pioneering employee volunteering with a promise of supporting inclusive economic growth and protecting fundamental rights.
-In 2022, Microsoft and its employees donated $255 million to over 32,000 nonprofits, and over 29,000 Microsoft employees volunteered more than 720,000 hours.
-They're big on sustainability, have pledged $1 billion to accelerate climate innovations, and aim to be carbon negative by 2030.
+Microsoft has consistently ranked high among companies with the best CSR programs over the past few years.
+They’re leading employee volunteering with a promise to support inclusive economic growth and protect fundamental rights.

 Coca Cola